sophia-zube/incari-doc/modules/material-editor/glass-model.md

 ![Tweak](../../.gitbook/assets/glasssmodel6.png)

 `Shadow sensitivity` determines the percentage of influence by the shadow.
-For example, a 1 would set the surface to completely black.
+For example, a 1 would set an **Object's** surface to completely black.
 0.5 would mean that even if the **Object** is in shadow, it would still have 50% of its color.